Auscision 421 Class Diesel Locomotive

 Full Throttle – Drive Hold

-This feature allows you to simulate a loaded or empty train by pressing the F1 function button.
+This feature allows you to simulate a hard-working loaded train by pressing the F1 function button.
 When the button is pressed, the motor will remain at a constant speed, while the sound can be controlled independently by adjusting the speed on the throttle, so this can simulate a hard-working locomotive.
-This exciting feature gives the operator the ability to have the train crawl in notch 8 or coast at 100 km/h.
-Release the Drive Hold function button and you simply go back to throttle-controlled speed and motion.
-Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero even while the function is still active.
-Your ESU factory fitted or downloadable sound will not stop your loco at speed step 0 with the drive hold switched on, which can damage your model because you ran into something.
+This exciting feature gives the operator the ability to have the loco crawling in notch 8 or coasting at 100 km/h along the track.
+Release the Drive Hold function button, and you simply go back to throttle-controlled speed, motion and sound.
+Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero, even while the function is still active.
+Your ESU factory sound or sound from other providers will not stop your loco at speed step 0 with the drive hold switched on, which can damage your model because you ran into something.

 Working Dynamic Brake

-Apply the Dynamic Brakes and the Prime Mover will wind down to idle while the Dynamic Fans engage to assist with cooling.
-Reduce the throttle and the decoder's dynamic braking logic will reduce your speed faster than normal.
-Disengage Dynamic Braking and the primer mover will returned to it's notched speed and the fans will turn off.
+Apply the Dynamic Brakes and the Prime Mover will wind down to idle and slow up, then the Dynamic Fans engage to assist with cooling.
+Reduce the throttle, and the decoder's dynamic braking logic will reduce your speed faster than normal.
+Disengage Dynamic Braking and the primer mover will return to it's notched speed and the fans will turn off.

 Random Start-up Sequences with Move Off and Stopping Sounds

-Now with random start-up sequences including hot or cold engine starts your start up and shut down will not always sound the same.
+Now, with random start-up sequences, your start-up and shut down will not always sound the same.